willianrigo/SG-User-Management-System/README.md

 ### Frontend
 - Navigate to the `/frontend` folder and run `npm i` to install the dependencies.

-# Executing everything
+### Executing everything

+#### Linux/macOS
-- To start the entire backend + frontend stack make the script executable with `start-dev.sh`
+- To start the entire backend + frontend stack make the `start-dev.sh` script executable with `chmod +x start-dev.sh` and then run `./start-dev.sh`

+#### Windows
+- Run the following commands in separate terminals:
+  1. Navigate to `/backend` and run `firebase emulators:start`
+  2. Navigate to `/frontend` and run `npm run dev`

+#### Alternative (All platforms)
+- Manually start each service:
+  1. Backend: `cd backend && firebase emulators:start`
+  2. Frontend: `cd frontend && npm run dev`

+## Deployment Strategies
+- The `/backend` project can be easily deployed to a Firebase project with a Blaze Plan (in order to use Authentication).
+- The `/frontend` code can be easily deployed to a serverless service such as Vercel since we're using Next.js.